8 min read

 These are “packs” of people you can quickly follow to get your experience going.

 Starter Packs are created by just about anyone on anything.
 There are Canadian News packs, foodie packs, all sorts of “packs.”
 There’s a directory and you can search them all.
-(There are 3,650 starter packs to choose from.
+(There are THOUSANDS of starter packs to choose from.
 So, pick a subject you like, such as Astronomy, and see what’s on offer.)

 They are essentially a curated list of people around that topic or subject, and with a single click, you can follow them all.
 Or follow just the people who appeal to you, but I say follow them all and then unfollow the weenies.